chaseruskin/legoHDL/ROADMAP.md

 - [ ] make market names case insensitive (duplicate names will clash on folder namespace within registry/)

-- [ ] stop using version.log file for cache projects

-- [x] move unique tag id to end like 'v1.0.0-legohdl' (currently is 'legohdl-v1.0.0')
+- [ ] CI-inspired command option: `legohdl install -requirements` -> will read the 'derives' list and install each one (is set up for recursion)

 - [ ] vhdl component declarations avoid library usage calls ? -> investigate